 Q: How much does the Tarrant SBDC charge for its services?

-The Tarrant SBDC provides confidential one-on-one business consulting at no charge.
-Some services, such as classes, may have a nominal fee.
+The Tarrant SBDC provides confidential one-on-one business consulting at no cost.
+Some services, such as trainings, may have no cost or at a nominal fee.

 Q: How often can a client meet with a Business Advisor?